Exploring Coron Island by Kayak

-Sitting here in our Busuanga stilt house recovering from our wreck dives, the second major reason to visit the region is clearly visible on the horizon.
+Sitting in our stilt house recovering from our spectacular wreck dives, the second major reason to visit the Philippine Island of Busuanga is clearly visible on the horizon.
 Dramatic and mysterious, Lonely Planet describes mystical Coron Island best when it says, “It wouldn’t be out of place in a King Kong film.”

 Ominous walls of jungle-covered black karst erupt from the surrounding turquoise seas.
 Jagged and spectacular, Coron Island is the ultimate karst showpiece.
 As mountainous as Yangshuo, as labyrinthine as the Stone Forest, mid-ocean like Halong or Pang Nga, and as razor-edged as the spiky tsingy of Madagascar, Coron trumps them all.
 The place is pure magic.

-But massive Lake Cabagao, hidden deep within the karst peaks of the island’s interior, holds Coron’s most mysterious creature.
-Cabagao is said to be the lair of the giant octopus, a creature worshiped by the Tagbanua.
+As if all that weren’t enough, massive Lake Cabugao, hidden deep within the karst peaks of the island’s interior, holds Coron’s most mysterious creature.
+Cabugao is said to be the lair of the giant octopus, a creature worshiped by the Tagbanua.
 Unfortunately, the holy lake is strictly off-limits to outsiders.
-(Come on people, are you trying to drive me crazy?)
+(Come on people, are you trying to drive us crazy?)

-While we might not have been able to visit Lake Cabagao, we both made the most of the portions of the island open to us.
-Most tourists content themselves with lightening-paced motorized bangka tours to take in the sights, but that left us wanting more, so we decided to take it a step further and spend a couple of days exploring the jagged coastline by sea kayak.
+While we might not have been able to visit Lake Cabugao, we both made the most of the portions of the island open to us.
+Most tourists content themselves with lightening-paced motorized bangka tours which take in Coron Bay, a few of the lakes, a couple of beaches and some snorkeling.
+The Coron tours were enjoyable, but left us wanting more, so we decided to take it a step further and spend a couple of days exploring the jagged coastline by sea kayak.